Skip to content

 dict object {"key": "value"}

-Enum enum Constrained choices
+Enum enum constrained choices

-synalinks.Score enum 0.0 to 1.0 in steps
+synalinks.Score enum 0.0 to 1.0, step 0.1

 from enum import Enum